Shyama Tara – The Green Tara

 Materials: Brass; eyes inlaid with silver, lips with copper

-Tara is a boddhisattva who, according to tradition, vowed to manifest as a female until all beings are liberated from samsara.
-The devotion for Tara was popularised in Tibet by the Indian scholar Atisha (982-1054) from Vikramashila Monastery, who taught in Tibet from 1045 until his death.
+Tara (Drölma in Tibetan) is a bodhisattva who, according to tradition, vowed to manifest as a female until all beings are liberated from samsara.
+The devotion for Tara was popularised in Tibet by the Indian scholar Atisha (982-1054).
+There are a multitude of aspects of Tara –green, white, 21 manifestations, etc.– each with a different appearance and function, and the Green or “Dark” Tara is the source of them all.